 Hospitals can be a busy and stressful environment.
 You may find it useful to bring something with you to help you relax.
-For example, something to read or some music to listen to through headphones.
+For example, this could be something to read or some music to listen to through headphones.

 Going Home